-The Prince’s Charities Australia in partnership with RMIT University supports transitioning ADF personnel to start a small business or consultancy through The Prince's Lead Your Own Business program.
+The Prince’s Trust Australia in partnership with RMIT University supports transitioning ADF personnel to start a small business or consultancy through The Prince's Lead Your Own Business program.

 Underpinned by the nationally accredited Certificate IV in New Small Business, the program will build upon the intensive training skills, self-discipline, resilience and commitment to excellence developed and matured through participants’ military service in the Australian Defence Force.

-I can only say how pleased and proud I am that my Prince’s Charities Australia has created this program tailored to the particular needs of Australian Defence members as budding entrepreneurs.
+I can only say how pleased and proud I am that my Prince’s Trust Australia has created this program tailored to the particular needs of Australian Defence members as budding entrepreneurs.